dharple/ai-agents/README.md

 5. Run `claude --agent dependency-security-auditor`.
 6. Tell the agent:

-   I have made a backup copy of vendor in vendor-old, and I ran composer install without scripts or plugins.
+   I ran composer install without scripts or plugins.
+I have made a backup copy of vendor in vendor-old.
 Please review the changes between vendor-old and vendor, using composer.lock as a reference, and look for any potential security risks.

+   [INSERT ANY NOTES FROM PREVIOUS RUNS]

 7. Review the agent's report.
 8. If needed, review the changes yourself, e.g. `diff -rNwBb vendor-old vendor`.
 9. Run `composer install`, to let any scripts and plugins run as needed.
 10. Commit your changes.
+11. Clean up `vendor-old`.